Difference operators and difference equations on lattices, or grids, up to the elliptic hypergeometric case: Biorthogonal rational functions satisfying differential and difference equations.

 \subsubsection{Full elliptic lattice, the classical case.}

-The simplest instances of families of classical special functions have explicit formulas for recurrence relations, differential and difference equations etc. So, the Gauss continued fraction \eqref{Gaussf} has parameters $r_m=$ a polynomial in $m$ (depending on the evenness of $m$, so actually a polynomial in $m$ and $(-1)^m$) over $(\gamma+m-1)(\gamma+m)$.
-Other simple examples have been given in \S \ref{Padinterp}, \S\ref {HFreud}, \S\ref{Euler2}, Hahn function and polynomials in \S \ref{Hahnw}, Koekoek et al \cite[\S 14.1]{Koe} present the most elaborate recurrence relations of orthogonal polynomials in terms of parameters $A_m, C_m$ easily recognized as our $r_{2m+1},r_{2m}$ of \eqref{contrac}, and have $r_m=$ a polynomial of degree 4 in $q^{m/2}$ over $(1-abcdq^{m-2})(1-abcdq^{m-1})$.
+The simplest instances of families of special functions have explicit formulas for recurrence relations, differential and difference equations etc. So, the Gauss continued fraction \eqref{Gaussf} has parameters $r_m=$ a polynomial in $m$ (depending on the evenness of $m$, so actually a polynomial in $m$ and $(-1)^m$) over $(\gamma+m-1)(\gamma+m)$.
+Other simple examples have been given in \S {Padinterp}, \S {HFreud}, \S{Euler2}, Hahn function and polynomials in \S {Hahnw}, Koekoek et al \cite[\S 14.1]{Koe} present the most elaborate recurrence relations of orthogonal polynomials in terms of parameters $A_m, C_m$ easily recognized as our $r_{2m+1},r_{2m}$, and have $r_m=$ a polynomial of degree 4 in $q^{m/2}$ over $(1-abcdq^{m-2})(1-abcdq^{m-1})$.